‘Sports Illustrated’ Model Haley Kalil Shows Off Killer Body In Daisy Dukes And White Bra

 Sports Illustrated model Haley Kalil showed off her killer body in Daisy Dukes and a white bra in a new Instagram share.
 The stunning redhead also delighted her followers by dressing up as a man in a surprising video sequence that followed the initial pic.
-This allowed her fans the opportunity to see her in a way they never have before.
+This allowed fans the opportunity to see her in a way they never have before.
 Her flair for comedy was also evident in the clip.

-Haley was first seen in a black and white image.
+Haley was first seen in a black-and-white image.
 She was seen in a professional modeling photo wearing a white lace push-up bra.
 The straps of the undergarment fell off her toned shoulders and hung on each side.
 The model’s ample cleavage was on full display in the pic as she used her bicep muscles to push her breasts together for the shot.
 Haley’s toned stomach and waist were also clearly seen, her shapely form exposed almost down to below her hips.
-To cover her bottom she wore a tiny pair of Daisy Duke denim shorts.
+To cover her bottom, she wore a tiny pair of Daisy Duke denim shorts.

 She leaned on the back of a chair in the photo and her legs were spread apart as Haley positioned her body for the sassy shot.